-My Favourite Brew
+My Favourite Brew From Adagio Teas

 Funnily enough, the teas flavours I didn’t enjoy as a child and certain dreaded as a teen with menstrual cramps are exactly the ones I enjoyed in Adagio Teas.
 Maybe it’s because the days are grower colder and darker.
 I relish the fresh crispness of Candy Apple which had apple pieces and cinnamon bark and the deep sexy spicy flavours of Pumpkin Spice.
 The aroma filled the evening area of with cloves and other aromatic spices.
 Oh and Tiger Eye.
 I had to try that, you know it.
 Tiger Eye ingredients include black tea, natural caramel flavour, cocoa nibs.

 Usually, after a meal I would drink the peppermint tea which is a decaf tea.
 The tea is made pure peppermint (no added oils or sweeteners).
 I can tell you the flavour was just and intense as the fresh sprigs my mum used to buy in the market.
 Peppermint is meant to be good for digestion.

 Every tea has its own special health benefit be it detoxing, relaxation; weight loss even.
 So, what’s not to love?